 Herbal supplements – in general – are unregulated and not as well studied as biomedical drugs.
 The FDA has virtually no regulatory authority over the entire supplement industry.
 Manufacturers can put out products with almost whatever claims they like (“supports a healthy immune system”; “boosts energy”; and my favorite, “have the best brain of your life”), without a shred of evidence testifying to their efficacy or safety.

 That said, we have a good bit of reason to think that some herbal galactagogues work for many women, and that they are probably safe.
-(As a side note, it is very difficult to say that anything is “100% safe,” and doctors loathe to do so, understandably.
-Lawsuits and all.)
-You feel me?
+(As a side note, it is very difficult to say that anything is “100% safe,” and doctors are loathe to do so, understandably.
+Lawsuits and all.
+You feel me?)

 Some herbal breastfeeding supplements are associated with side effects, such as upset stomach symptoms, strange body smells, and allergic reaction, but those effects are typically benign and limited to the short term.
 By and large, the really nasty side effects are confined to the aforementioned pharmaceuticals.